fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_39.jpg)

-Figure 6.39: Output with no customization; that is, the default menu
+Caption: Output with no customization; that is, the default menu

 When a user passes a dictionary that changes one of the keys that is present in the `_default` dictionary, the value of the second